neuefische/wd-flipped-classroom-curriculum/sessions/js-dom-and-events/README.md

 - Browse through the object in the dev console and show that next to a lot of extra information we find the `head` and `body` of the document.
 Inside the `body` we see the `children`: our three buttons!
 - Highlight that inside this one object all information about every element on the website is stored.
+- The appearance of the document object in the console varies between browsers.
+Be sure to point this out and, if possible, demonstrate the difference to avoid confusion.

 ### QuerySelector